korzin/aws-certified-dev-handbook/handbooks/vpc.md

 ## Internet Gateway (IG)

 You can't detach internet gateway when somebody use resources in VPC

 ## NAT

+### NAT Gateway

+A NAT gateway supports bursts of up to 10 Gbps of bandwidth.
+If you require more than 10 Gbps bursts, you can distribute the workload by splitting your resources into multiple subnets, and creating a NAT gateway in each subnet.

 ### NAT instance

+Each EC2 instance performs source/destination checks by default.
+This means that the instance must be the source or destination of any traffic it sends or receives.
+However, a NAT instance must be able to send and receive traffic when the source or destination is not itself.
+Therefore, you must disable source/destination checks on the NAT instance.

 #### Disabling Source/Destination Checks